Oumayma-Farhat/Terraform-project/README.md

+# ⚙️ Automated Devops pipline with Terraform, Github Actions and GitOps 🚀

 In this project, I built a complete CI/CD pipeline for a Python web application using modern DevOps tools and practices:

 -  Provisioned a local Kubernetes environment using Minikube and Terraform.